 That’s what Sean Covey’s landmark book, The 7 Habits of Highly Effective Teens, has been to millions of teens: a handbook to self-esteem and success.”
 We couldn’t agree more!

-Lastly, we chose a classic and again, one we feel should be required.
-How to Win Friends and Influence People, by Dale Carnegie.
-This book was life changing for me.
+How to Win Friends and Influence People, by Dale Carnegie is a LONG, hard read, but WORTH IT!
+This book was life-changing for me.
 It helped me understand the best way to be a good friend and how to lead without my team feeling shoved or abandoned.
 Carnegie was SUCH a great teacher.
 He pulls from real-life examples to drive the point home and they really do help the ideas stick.

-To this day, my daughter will point out a real life example of her’s that parallels one from this book.
+To this day, my daughter will point out a real-life examples that parallel this book.
 She says if she handled it well or what she would do differently next time.

 The last one is The Millionaire Next Door by Thomas Stanley.
 A great book about living below your means and succeeding!
 It is amazing how simple it is to live below your means when you don’t care what other’s think of you.
 Thomas Stanley did an amazing job helping us learn that just because you look rich doesn’t mean you are rich.
 And the same is true of those who look … normal.
 I am hoping it helps my kiddos keep more money in the bank for their future.

-I would love to hear your recommendations as well!
-What non-fiction books would you recommend for teens to read before they hit the real world?
+I would love to hear your recommendations as well – if I had picked more books I would have made it a full year course!
+Which non-fiction books would you recommend a teen read before they hit the real world?